 Favourite newcomer: Sorry, but I can’t pick between Seven Lucky Gods and Masa + Mezcal.
 They’re so different but both are bloody amazing!
 So I have two favourite newcomers 🙂

-Wylie sisters
+Wylie sistersrounded_corners5

 Best dish: Fed 303 eggy bread.